oddbird/oddleventy/content/blog/2025/anchor-position-area-update.md

 In September, Safari 26 was released with anchor positioning!
 This means 2 out of 3 major browsers support anchor positioning, with Firefox support on the way.
-I've tested it out on Firefox Nightly, and am impressed with the progress, and hope it comes soon.
+I've tested it out on Firefox Nightly, and am impressed with the progress -- hopefully it arrives soon.

 That said, there are a few things to consider and look forward to.